Email FacebookTwitterMenu burgerClose thin

 Essentially, you still defer taxes on the better part of the sale from the first property.
 But the money that you didn’t put into the replacement still faces capital gains tax or depreciation recapture.

-Aerial view of a plot of real estate
+Aerial view of a plot of real estate.

 Tips for Investing

 • Many investors use real estate, whether through REITs or physical property, to diversify their portfolios.
 However, you may want guidance before you change your investing strategy.
 If so, consider speaking with a financial advisor.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • You may already be making strides to reach your retirement savings goals, complete with a strategized investment portfolio.
 Perhaps you even have an emergency fund safety cushion prepared for sudden changes.
 But maybe it’s time to diversify, earn greater returns or a passive income.
 In that case, real estate might be your golden ticket.
 Just research the historical trends and expected performance beforehand.